We are prayerfully seeking to place 10 churches in Dublin by 2028.

 Why plant new churches in Ireland today?

 The bottom line is that many long established churches have given up preaching the gospel.
-This is the first a greatest reason to raise up a new generation of church planters.
+This is the first and greatest reason to raise up a new generation of church planters.
 However, also, for many modern Irish people the church’s message has been silenced largely by it’s own actions.
 Unsurprisingly, recent figures show that the fastest growing religion amongst the new generation is ‘no religion’ at all.

 Writing on the Gospel Coalition Website, Jonny Grant, an Irish Baptist Pastor says